Effective or Ineffective Parenting? Which One Would You Prefer?

 When your teenager knows about the relationship between cause and effect, thanks to your effective parenting that involves minor punishments for misbehavior, they would most certainly refrain from doing rebellious stuff.
 Steering clear of troubles at a young age is something that is a miracle on its own, so we wouldn’t advise judging your parenting based on this.
 But for the most part, the child will be amicable and responsible.
 As you have already established that you are your son’s/daughter’s wise old friend, they would seek your counsel regarding their future goals and career plans.
 With your experience, you can guide them towards a fulfilling career and enriched life.

-No parent would want only want to do their job ineffectively.
+No parent would want to do their job ineffectively.
 It is the amalgamation of busy schedules and putting too much trust in our children.
 They are little humans.
 When we give them the freedom to do what they want and let them get away, it will be nigh impossible to curb in the future as they grow old.
-So keep in mind that family comes first.
-Paying close attention to your children and trying your level hard to participate in everything they do will help you with effective parenting.
+Of all the parenting tips for toddlers, please keep this in mind that family comes first.
+Paying close attention to your children and trying your level best to participate in everything they do will help you with effective parenting.